hsk81/oauth2-gateway/README.md

 ```

 A client ID, which should have been issued when creating or registering your
-integration with a particular service which uses OAuth2 authentication.
+integration with a particular service which uses *OAuth2*.

 ```bash
 CLIENT_SECRET=
 ```

-A client secret, which should have been issued when creating or registering your
+A client secret, which should have also been issued (along with the `CLIENT_ID`),
-integration with a particular service which uses OAuth2 authentication.
+when creating or registering your integration with a particular service which
+uses *OAuth2*.

 ```bash
 ACCESS_TOKEN_URI=